arch1t3ct/angular-inview/README.md

 An additional attribute `in-view-offset` can be speficied to add a virtual offset to the element that will anticipate or delay the in view event.

+A hack `in-view-delay` has been added.
+It allows to change the delay of in-view timer.
+Very useful when item skipping occurs (most of the time - via using scrollbar).
+Beware of large values - the timer is BLOCKING!

 ## Testing

 To run tests, [install Karma](http://karma-runner.github.io/) and run: `karma start`.